avna1/Run-MySQL-phpMyAdmin-using-Docker/README.md

 #### Wht is Docker?
 Docker is a software platform intended to make it more straightforward to make, deploy, and run applications using containers.
 It permits developers to bundle up an application with all the parts it needs in a container, and afterward transport it out as one package.
 Also, provide an image-based deployment model.
 This makes it easy to share an application, or set of services, with all of their dependencies across multiple environments.

-This tutorial aims to get up and running a fully functional platform with MySQL Community Edition + phpMyAdmin working on your local machine with the help of docker.
+This tutorial aims to get up and running a fully functional platform with MySQL working on your local machine with the help of docker.
 Let's briefly describe these elements.

 MySQL Community Edition is a freely downloadable version of the world’s most popular open-source database that is supported by an active community of open source developers and enthusiasts.